-The Chief Psychiatrist reports to the Minister for Mental Health and Substance Abuse and to the Deputy Chief Executive, Finance and Corporate Services, SA Health.
+The Chief Psychiatrist reports to the Minister for Health and Wellbeing and to the Chief Executive, SA Health.

 The Chief Psychiatrist is supported by a team of people who assist him in meeting his statutory responsibilities whilst ensuring the rights of people with lived experience of mental illness are upheld.

 The Chief Psychiatrist produces an Annual Report for the Parliament.